 CHES/MCHES certification, if qualified, through the National Commission for Health Education Credentialing

-· Demonstrates ability to work with diverse populations
+· 3-5 years demonstrates ability to work with diverse populations

-· Teaching experience and public speaking background for small and large audiences (1-500+ attendees)
+· 3-5 years teaching experience and public speaking background for small and large audiences (1-500+ attendees)

 · Demonstrates effective public communication and presentation skills